Cyprus says rise in bailout costs won't affect banks or depositors

 Projections from last November, however, when the previous communist-led administration concluded a draft memorandum of understanding on a bailout, had estimated the island would only need 17.5 billion euros in total.

-"This (increase) in no way means new recapitalizations of the banks are planned, nor an additional burden on depositors," government spokesman Christos Stylianides said.
+"This (increase) in no way means new recapitalisations of the banks are planned, nor an additional burden on depositors," government spokesman Christos Stylianides said.

 He said a "rapidly deteriorating" banking sector and public finances meant the country's financial need had increased since November.

-"It was an irresponsible, cowardly and indecisive failure to sign the memorandum at that time," said Stylianides, a spokesman for the center-right government which took office on February 28.
+"It was an irresponsible, cowardly and indecisive failure to sign the memorandum at that time," said Stylianides, a spokesman for the centre-right government which took office on February 28.

 Cyprus and the European Union have agreed in principle on how it will provide its 13 billion euro contribution to the bailout package.

-The country's contribution also includes selling 0.4 billion euros worth of gold - most of its reserves, and 1.4 billion euros in privatizations.
+The country's contribution also includes selling 0.4 billion euros worth of gold - most of its reserves, and 1.4 billion euros in privatisations.

 UNDER PRESSURE